The information we collect about you

 Updating your information

 We want to make sure that your personal information is accurate and up-to-date.
 Please let us know if your details change.
-You can update your details here (link to an update your details form) or email us at firstname.lastname@example.org or call us on 01442 890222.
+You can update your details here or email us at firstname.lastname@example.org or call us on 01442 890222.

 We also use publicly available information to keep our information as accurate and up to date as possible.
 We screen our supporter data against nationally approved registers Mortascreen, a bereavement register and NCOA (National Change of Address), to ensure our information is accurate before we send fundraising appeals and newsletters.
 This also helps to reduce wasted mail and postage.